 In maths work on counting up to 20 and beyond.
 Can your child recognise numbers to 20?
 Play 1 more than and 1 less than on numbers to 20.
 Look for shapes around the house.
 Squares, circles, rectangles, triangles or hexagons!
 Look for solid shapes too- we concentrate on cubes, cuboids and cylinders.
 (Tins in the cupboard are a great example of cylinders!)

-All this can be done incidentally when you’re out and about or at home!
+All this can be done incidentally when you’re out and about or at home.

-SPRING TERM NEWS
+SUMMER TERM NEWS